danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The coordinates of position and of all vector components can be
-transformed into non-cartesian coordinate systems using the “change
+transformed into non-cartesian coordinate systems using the
-coordinate system” option in :ref:`sec:menu-o`.
+``change coordinate system`` option in :ref:`sec:menu-o`.
 For
 example, a dump file with columns as follows:

 ::